 Rolling out just a few times a week can make a difference in opening up your muscles.
 And, feel free to roll out every day.
 "You want to roll slowly, pausing when you hit a tender spot breathing for a few seconds as you hold apply pressure to the sore spot," explains Fried.

 Soak in a Warm Bath

 One of the best ways to alleviate sore muscles is by increasing blood circulation through acupressure.
 But you don't need to go to the spa to reap the benefits of this healing modality—in fact, you can practice this healing art on yourself.
-"Chinese Medicine looks at sore muscles as a result of blood and energy stuck in areas of the body.
-Learning gua sha and cupping techniques at home is also very beneficial."
+"Chinese Medicine looks at sore muscles as a result of blood energy stuck in areas of the body," explains Dan.
+“Learning gua sha cupping techniques at home is also very beneficial."

 Incorporate acupressure techniques into your post-shower rubdown.
-“Apply a two-finger grip below the area and squeeze until you have a feeling of a 'good hurt,'" explains Dan.
+“Apply a two-finger grip below the area squeeze until you have a feeling of a 'good hurt,'" explains Dan.
 "Do not get to the point of bad pain.
-Squeeze for 20 seconds and release, then go to the area above the pain and hold again for 20 seconds."
+Squeeze for 20 seconds release, then go to the area above the pain hold again for 20 seconds."